Dosage of active ingredients

 Industrial applications

-• Labeling validation : guarantee that the displayed active ingredient content corresponds to reality.
+- Label validation : ensuring that the displayed active ingredient content corresponds to reality.

-• Stability monitoring : control of concentration variations during aging tests or exposure to light and heat.
+- Stability monitoring : monitoring of concentration variations during aging tests or exposure to light and heat.

 Additional analyses

-The dosage of active ingredients can be combined with other analyses available in the YesWeLab catalog in order to provide a complete vision:
+The measurement of active ingredients can be combined with other analyses available in the YesWeLab catalogue to provide a comprehensive overview:

 Regulations and issues

-Cosmetic, nutraceutical, and agri-food regulations require strict control over the concentrations of claimed active ingredients.
-Failure to comply can result in sanctions, product withdrawals, or a loss of credibility with consumers.
+Regulations in the cosmetics, nutraceutical, and food industries mandate strict control of the concentrations of claimed active ingredients.
+Failure to comply can lead to penalties, product recalls, or a loss of credibility with consumers.

-In the case of products in contact with foodstuffs, certain active molecules must also comply with specific regulations such as REACH or Regulation (EU) No. 10/2011.
+In the case of products in contact with food, certain active molecules must also comply with specific regulations such as REACH or Regulation (EU) No 10/2011.

 YesWeLab expertise

 Thanks to our digital platform, you can centralize your requests, track your samples, and easily access your results.
-Since 2020, hundreds of manufacturers, distributors, and design offices have entrusted us with their analyses to ensure the quality and innovation of their products.
+Since 2020, hundreds of manufacturers, distributors, and engineering firms have entrusted us with their analyses to ensure the quality and innovation of their products.

 Other analyses we perform